samiMazari/DataScience/Tools for Data Science/Data Science Task Categories.md

 Apache Hadoop and Apache Spark are used for Big Data analytics.

-**Data Integration and Transformation Tools**: include Apache Airflow and Apache Kafka.
+**Data Integration and Transformation Tools** :  include Apache Airflow and Apache Kafka.

-Data Visualization Tools:  include commercial offerings  such as Cognos Analytics, Tableau and PowerBI  and can be used for building dynamic and interactive dashboards.
+**Data Visualization Tools** :  include commercial offerings  such as Cognos Analytics, Tableau and PowerBI  and can be used for building dynamic and interactive dashboards.

-Code Asset Management Tools: Git is an essential code asset management tool.
+**Code Asset Management Tools** : Git is an essential code asset management tool.
 GitHub is a popular web-based platform for storing and managing source code.
 Its features make it an ideal tool for collaborative software development, including version control, issue tracking, and project management.

-Development Environments: Popular development environments for Data Science include Jupyter Notebooks and RStudio.
+**Development Environments** : Popular development environments for Data Science include Jupyter Notebooks and RStudio.

 Jupyter Notebooks provides an interactive environment for creating and sharing code, descriptive text, data visualizations, and other computational artifacts in a web-browser based interface.